wagtail/wagtail/docs/getting_started/integrating_into_django.rst

 .. code-block:: python

     from wagtail.admin import urls as wagtailadmin_urls
-    from wagtail.wagtaildocs import urls as wagtaildocs_urls
+    from wagtail.documents import urls as wagtaildocs_urls
     from wagtail.core import urls as wagtail_urls

     urlpatterns = [